HemaxiN/3DCellPol/README.md

 # Polar/Angular Histograms

 CellPol outputs can be used to study the polarization and migration of cells.
-To help visualize this, we provide a script to visualize the angular histograms for the distribution of vectors orientation.
+To help visualize this, we provide a script to visualize the angular histograms for the distribution of vector orientations.
 Specifically:

 - 2D vectors: in the XY plane.
 - 3D vectors: in the XY, YZ, and XZ planes.